aidanwhiteley/books/README.md

 ## Docker
 Docker images are available for the various tiers that make up the full application.
 ### Docker web tier
-An nginx based Docker image (aidanwhiteley/books-web-angular) is available that hosts the AngularJS single page app and acts as the reverse proxy through to the API tier (this application).
+An nginx based Docker image (docker pull aidanwhiteley/books-web-angular:latest) is available that hosts the AngularJS single page app and acts as the reverse proxy through to the API tier (this application).
 See https://github.com/aidanwhiteley/books-web for more details
 ### Java API tier
-There is Google Jib created image (aidanwhiteley/books-api-java) for this application.
+There is Google Jib created image (docker pull aidanwhiteley/books-api-java:latest) for this application.
 The image can be recreated by running "mvn compile jib:dockerBuild"
 ### MongoDB data tier
-A MongoDB based Docker image (aidanwhiteley/books-db-mongodb or aidanwhiteley/books-db-mongodb-demodata) is available to provide data tier required by this application.
+A MongoDB based Docker image (docker pull aidanwhiteley/books-db-mongodb:latest or docker pull aidanwhiteley/books-db-mongodb-demodata:latest) is available to provide data tier required by this application.
 Use the aidanwhiteley/books-db-mongodb-demodata to have sample data reloaded into the MongoDB every time the container is restarted.